osuushi/JPEllucent/README.md

 # When should/shouldn't I use this?

-JPEl is effective for compressing images that are complex, or that have complex alpha channels.
+JPEllucent is effective for compressing images that are complex, or that have complex alpha channels.
 A good rule of thumb is this: if it looks like vector art, it will probably compress better as a PNG.

 # Converter Requirements